dyspop/responsysrest/README.rst

         ]
     }

-This method's response from Responsys notably omits the content, you must call the ``get_document()`` method to get the content.
+This method’s response from Responsys notably omits the content, you must call the ``get_document()`` method to get the content.

 Delete Content Library Document